luoshao23/CFA/level_3/Fixed_income_and_equity_management.md

 + holding-period excess return
   + $XR \approx (s \times t) - (\Delta s \times \Delta SD)$

+  where $XR$ is the holding-period excess return, $s$ is the spread at the beginning of the holding period expressed in fractions of a year, $\Delta s$ is the change in the credit spread during the holding period, and $SD$ is the spread duration of the bond.

 + expected excess return
   + $EXR \approx (s \times t) - (\Delta s \times \Delta SD) - (t \times p \times L)$

+  where p is the annualized expected probability of default and L is the expected loss severity.

 ## credit strategy approaches